Santorini Oia Sunset Santorini - jimmy teoh / Pexels

 4. The Oia–Imerovigli Walking Path

-The caldera rim path heading south from Oia has multiple spots where the cliff drops away and the horizon opens.
-Less than a 10-minute walk from the castle ruins, the path thins and the crowds thin with it.
-Find a rock ledge, sit down, and watch the same sunset in near-solitude.
+This is the one most people skip.
+The caldera rim path heading south from Oia has multiple points where the cliff falls away and the full western horizon opens up.
+Less than a 10-minute walk from the castle ruins, the path thins and so do the people on it.
+Find a rock ledge, sit down, and watch the same sunset that’s drawing five thousand people to the castle — in near-solitude.
 Genuinely underused by tourists.
+No idea why.

 5. Ammoudi Bay (Below Oia)

-Descend the 200 steps to Ammoudi Bay and watch the sunset from the water’s edge, looking back up at Oia above you.
-Completely different perspective — the cliff glows in the last light, the fishing boats rock gently, and you are watching the same light with an Assyrtiko in hand at a taverna table.
+Descend the 200 steps to Ammoudi Bay and you get a completely different angle.
+Looking back up at Oia from the water’s edge as the cliff face glows in the last light, fishing boats rocking in the harbour, an Assyrtiko on the table in front of you — it’s its own kind of special.
 More about Ammoudi Bay →

 Timing: When Does Sunset Happen?